tony-aw/squarebrackets/README.md

 - 31 August 2024: Made the tests more efficient.
 Removed separate method dispatch for factors, as using the default atomic vector method dispatch is sufficient for factors.
+- 7 September 2024: Incorporated some ALTREP functionality into the package.